rehive/docs/README.md

 ### Build and release:
 Commit all changes and then run:
+(if already authenticated, skip the first command)
+> gcloud auth login
 > inv release {config} {bump}

 `{config}` is the name of the deployment config YAML file in the server directory.